 Measure Twice, Cut Once

 I used a spare LCD panel to make sure I had the outline of the LCD correct.
-One of my tricks is to use a piece of paper and mark lengths across the edge of the paper and then use it like a ruler and square.
+One tricks I use is to use a piece of paper and mark lengths across the edge of the paper and then use it like a ruler and square.
 This method works surprisingly well.

-Once I had the shape of the LCD laid out accurately on the back of the front panel plate, I got to work and started drilling holes all over the inside of the perimeter that I’d drawn.
+Once I had the shape of the LCD laid out accurately on the back of the front panel plate, I got to work and started drilling holes all over the inside the perimeter that I’d drawn.
 I use about a 1/8″ drill bit to do this.
 I didn’t worry about connecting the holes, and any that were too far apart I went back and drilled another hole between.
 I used a knife and pliers to break or cut the middle out of the LCD cutout.
-Then I used a flat bit of metal left over from another project, and a flat piece of wood from another, and lined it all up in my vice and went to town on it with a flat file as shown below.
+Then I used a flat metal 90 degree bracket left over from another project, and a flat wood piece from another, and lined it all up in my vice and went to town on it with a flat file as shown below.

 By using an “L” bracket, I was able to line up to do the bottom and one side at a time which came in really handy.
 Final fitting was done by hand without any guards.
 Short of CNC cutting, I think this method is very good and I’m pleased with how it turned out.
 It’s not perfect but for the simple methods used it’s quite sufficient.

 The spare LCD, once fitted, was used to mark the holes for the bolts attaching it.
 Holes were drilled for the rotary encoder and volume pot, and another for a spare potentiometer or status indicator light.
 It’s unused for now.
 It took a bit of work with a round file to make the holes large enough because my biggest drill bit was just a tad too small.
 A file set is invaluable!